openhab/openhab-addons/bundles/org.openhab.binding.juicenet/README.md

 # JuiceNet Binding

 The JuiceNet binding will interface with the cloud portal to get status and manage your JuiceBox EV charger(s).
-In addition to getting the status of various items from the ev-charger, it is also possible to start and stop charging sessions.
+In addition to getting the status of various items from the EV charger, it is also possible to start and stop charging sessions.

 ## Supported Things